SharpSync/docs/propertymapping/markdown/propertymapping.md

         * FreeText - Enter text
         * List - Select from a list.
 Enter the list set in the textbox and separate each entry with a Vertical Pipe (see example below)
         * Url - Web address hyperlink
-    * The remaining checkboxes affect the way the column display and interface:
+    * The remaining checkboxes affect the columns' display and interface:
         * Enabled - When unchecked the column will not be visible in the BOM nor any related mapping rule will be processed
         * Read Only - When checked, BOM column will not be editable
         * Show in Totals - The total for that column will be shown in the Totals row at the bottom of the BOM
-        * Visible - When unchecked, column will not be visible, but user cna unhide from the BOM column context menu
+        * Visible - When unchecked, column will not be visible, but user can unhide from the BOM column context menu
 4. Click Save to finish.

 ![Alt text](../images/PropertyMapping4.png "Rendering")